-Excess funds are invested in a manner commensurate with the perceived need.
+Free cash is invested in a manner commensurate with the perceived need.
 Short term investments are made in interest bearing cash accounts and other liquid forms.
-Funds set aside to meet longer term needs are invested in a portfolio managed by RBC Brewin Dolphin.
+Funds set aside to meet longer term needs are invested in portfolios managed by RBC Brewin Dolphin in accordance with the investment policy approved by the Trustees.